What Is Hyperlexia? My Child’s Journey to Reading at Age 3

 He handed me the marker.

-When Konrad was three and reading, I had never heard of kids teaching themselves how to read.
+When Konrad was three and reading, I had never heard of hyperlexia or kids teaching themselves how to read.
 This notion took a bit of time to process.
 And a kid reading before talking?
 Also a new concept to me.

 Since Konrad was not able to tell me how he taught himself to read, I had to piece together his activities to consider what may have supported this cool ability.